-The 2023 ADMSA Calendar Art Deco from regional towns and cities.
-Cost is $20 (pick-up/at events) or $25 (including postage within Australia).
+The 2024 ADMSA Calendar – Collecting Art Deco Cost is $20 (pick-up/at events) or $25 (including postage within Australia).
 Overseas price available on application.
-Click to download the 2023 ADMSA Calendar Order Form Thank you for your support!
+Click to download the 2024 ADMSA Calendar Order Form Thank you for your support!

 Name Change